 It isn’t possible to say whether you should choose carbs over fuel injection because each person’s requirements and needs are unique to them.
 If you are building a 1960s muscle car back to showroom condition, you’d likely choose carbs for their period correctness.

-However, resto-modders will appreciate the performance and economy enhancements of fuel injection.
+However, resto-modders will appreciate the performance and economic enhancements of fuel injection.
 Ultimately, you’ll have to decide for yourself, but we prefer our small engined mowers and brush cutters to be carb fed and our cars to be fuel injected.